lisaj5472/SQL-challenge-LJ/README.md

 ## Description

-This command-line interface (CLI) application manages employees, departments, and roles within a company database.
+This command-line interface (CLI) application manages employees, departments, and roles within a company SQL database.
 It provides an interactive menu to view, add, and update employee records efficiently.

 ## Table of Contents